Ky-Ng/Teochew-Linguistics/Future_Investigations.md

 1. *Minimal* Contrastive Environments
 	1. Although the `/i/`, `/e/`, `/ɑ/`, and `/o/` are recorded in a `/mV/` context, `/u/` and `/ɤ/` were recorded in a `/gu/` and `/kɤ/` context
 	2. Further investigation should record all vowels in the same `/CV/` context or even `/V/` context
+		1. Currently the vowels are time sliced out to include `stable regions` with no formant change to compensate for the different contexts
 2. Diphthong Timing Data
 	1. As `Teochew` also has diphthongs, further investigations can seek to understand the distribution of timings of diphthongs under a fixed `tone` condition
 3. Vowel Lengthening